 The National Football League is the most popular professional sports body in the United States to watch and to wager on, and the Super Bowl is the spectacle that serves as the cherry on top for fans at the end of each season.
-The playoffs build on and increase the interest carried over from the regular schedule, then the Super Bowl takes it into overdrive by attracting even more interest from casual viewers and bettors.
-In many cases, the two are one and the same.
+The playoffs build on and increase the interest carried over from the regular season, then the Super Bowl takes it into overdrive by attracting even more interest from casual viewers and bettors alike.

 The final day of the football season is a holiday of sorts in the U.S., and online betting on the Super Bowl has become a significant part of the yearly tradition.
-Wagering on your mobile device or home computer isn't only the most convenient way to get yourself in on the action, it's the way to ensure as many opportunities as possible to wind up a winner as football finally comes to a close.
+Thanks to the progression of online sports betting, wagering on your mobile device or home computer isn't only the most convenient way to get yourself in on the action, it's also the way to ensure as many opportunities as possible to wind up a winner on Super Bowl Sunday.

 It is completely legal to bet the Super Bowl online, players just need to physically in one of the states where wagering on professional athletics is legal.
 The laws and rules for Super Bowl Sunday are the same as the rest of the season and taking part is entirely dependent on geographical location.

+If you don't want to split your bankroll, there is another way to get most of the information outlined above.
 Platforms that rate sports betting sites are another strong option to get an all-encompassing look at each operator.
-BonusSeeker, for example, digs deep for the information needed to be a one-stop-shop for individual operator reviews and content featuring promotions and lines from each site.
+BonusSeeker, for example, digs deep for the information needed to be a one-stop-shop for individual operator reviews and content featuring Super Bowl betting promotions and lines from each site.

 Speak to bettors you know or on social media about which operators they use to wager on football.
 Whether it's the odds, the markets or the promotions, there's always a reason for loyalty to a given site.
-Those who gamble tend to speak candidly about the platform in which they use to place their bets, and this is a great way to get inside information on an app.
+Those who gamble tend to speak candidly about the platform in which they use to place their bets, and this is another great way to get reliable information about an brand.

 By the time the Super Bowl finally arrives, we are down to the final game of the season and some football bet types are no longer options.
-Conventional choices remain as there are odds on the moneyline, point spread and total as usual, but football props are perhaps the most popular NFL online bets during the Super Bowl.
+Conventional choices remain as there are odds on the moneyline, point spread and total, but props are oftentimes the most popular wagers during the Super Bowl.

-Super Bowl prop bets are placed on very specific categories that aren't sometimes aren't directly tied to the entire game unlike conventional bets (non-props) on the moneyline, point spread, and game total.
+Super Bowl prop bets are placed on very specific categories that sometimes aren't directly tied to the results of the game.
+This is unlike conventional bets on the moneyline, point spread, and total, which are directly correlated to the final score.
 When it's time for the Super Bowl, props take center stage, as all the best sportsbooks up the ante and offer hundreds of additional markets for the biggest game of the season.
 Below are just some of the categories in which of the wide range of prop wagers offered:

 For most gamblers, NFL picks against the spread and moneyline selections both require patience and time to track line movement in the two weeks leading up to the game.
 Once the market settles in the final days before kickoff, lock in your wager on the game with the best possible price after shopping around for odds.
-For more in-depth info on how to bet on NFL at online betting sites check out our guide.
+For more in-depth info on how to bet on NFL, check out our betting guide!